 “In The Treaty of Finsbury Park 2025, we are catapulted several years into the future where all the species of the park have risen up to demand equal rights with humans.
 After much unrest, it has been agreed that a treaty will be drawn up, designating these rights, but first humans must learn to better relate to and understand non-humans so they can cooperate better together.
 Thankfully there has been a new invention – The Sentience Dial – which allows humans to tune into all the flora and fauna of Finsbury Park.”

-Based around a set of LARPs – or live action role play – games the Treaty of Finsbury Park 2025 is played from more-than-human perspectives to encourage the blooming of a bountiful biodiversity and interspecies political action.
+Based around a set of LARPs – or live action role play games – the Treaty of Finsbury Park 2025 is played from more-than-human perspectives to encourage the blooming of a bountiful biodiversity and interspecies political action.
 Think like a dog, bee or even grass and help change the way we all see and participate in our local urban green spaces forever.

-In this artists’ game, a small group of artists will convene in VR to design a set of festival activities based on everything learned and proposed through the Assemblies.
+In Spring 2022 The Interspecies Artists Forum will be commissioned to design a set of festival activities for 3 biodiversity habitats based on everything learned and proposed through the Assemblies.
 For example, the dogs might lead on the Sniffathon followed by Barkeoke, Name that Honk for the Geese, and the Squirrels present the Antique Nut Show.
-These activities will then be presented as 360 scenes for mobile phones for a public vote.
+Different activities for different habitats will then be presented as immersive scenes for mobile phones for a public vote.

 Read the concept paper here.

 RECEIVE UPDATES ON THIS PROJECT.

 The Treaty of Finsbury Park 2025 is a major new project exploring new ways to build empathy pathways to non-human lifeforms through play.